 You see you have a vulnerability on your VPN server.
 ‘So what?’

 It’s critical and there’s a patch available.
 ‘So what?’

 The longer we don’t apply it, the longer we risk someone finding a way to exploit it.
 ‘So what?’

 VPN is really critical right now as it’s the only way our newly remote staff can connect to key business documents.

 Now you’ve got to a place where the business owner would raise their eyebrows, so you’re pretty much there.

 There will, however, be a lot of ‘so whats?’ so we need to prioritise.
 The worst business outcomes and any areas that relate to audit points or regulatory requirements are top of the guest list.
 But equally, you need to give time to the things that are less impactful, but more likely.
 So the essential prioritisation is weighing up potential impact and likelihood.
 The list you present upwards should always be relatively short – if there are too many things to worry about, the impact of the message could be lost.

 How can Business Risk Perspectives help with this?

 We recently caught up with Mike MacIntyre, our Head of Product, to explore how Business Risk Perspectives (BRP) helps security teams to identify, isolate and resolve the risks that matter most to the business.
 Check out the interviews below.

-To learn more about Business Risk Perspectives, or if you have specific questions, feel free to get in touch by email, Twitter or Linkedin – or book a demo with one of our team.
+To learn more about Business Risk Perspectives, and how it can help organisations to translate security concepts into business risk, feel free to get in touch by email, Twitter or Linkedin – or book a demo with one of our team.